thevindu-w/clip_share_server/README.md

   pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-make
   ```
   You may need to rename (or copy) the `<MSYS2 directory>/mingw64/bin/mingw32-make.exe` to `<MSYS2 directory>/mingw64/bin/make.exe` before running the command `make`

+#### macOS

+  On macOS, these tools are installed with Xcode Command Line Tools.

 <br>